Lockington Locks: Later history

 The most prosperous point in the history of Ohio's canal system was reached in 1855.
 After that year, revenues fell steadily because of competition from railroads; even small communities such as Lockington had railroad stations, and water sales became the canal's primary revenue stream.
 Restorations were attempted in the 1900s, but all attempts at refurbishing the system ended after a disastrous 1913 flood that destroyed many of the canal's components and ended all hopes of its future commercial use.
 Today, the Lockington Locks and the surrounding land are a park, and the only water that flows through the locks is runoff from heavy rains.
 The countryside surrounding the locks is scenic enough that the future may see the conversion of its towpath into a hiking trail.

 Recognition

 In 1969, the Lockington Locks were listed on the National Register of Historic Places, becoming the first location to receive this distinction either in Miami County or in Shelby County.
 Other canal-related sites in both counties were later added to the Register: the Piqua Historical Area State Memorial and the Twin Arch Stone Culvert in Miami County were listed in 1971 and 1978 respectively, and the Turtle Creek Culvert and Embankment in Shelby County was listed in 1978, although it was removed from the Register just seven years later.
 The locks qualified for inclusion on the Register both as an important engineering accomplishment and because of their place in the area's history: they were deemed to be significant both in Ohio's history and in that of the entire country.
+Lockington Locks are owned by the Ohio History Connection.